danielfett/draft-dpop/mainmatter.md

 The body of a DPoP proof contains at least the following claims:

- * `jti`: Unique identifier for this JWT chosen freshly when creating the DPoP proof (REQUIRED).
-SHOULD be used by the AS for replay detection and prevention.
+ * `jti`: Unique identifier for the DPoP proof JWT (REQUIRED).
+   The value MUST be assigned such that there is a negligible probability that the same value will be assigned to any other DPoP proof.
+The `jti` SHOULD be used by the server for replay detection and prevention.
 See Security Considerations, Section (#Security).
  * `http_method`: The HTTP method for the request to which the JWT is attached, as defined in [@!RFC7231] (REQUIRED).